JackboxUtility/JackboxUtility/README.md

 **<img src="https://raw.githubusercontent.com/HatScripts/circle-flags/gh-pages/flags/by.svg" width="12" height="12" /> Belarusian**,
 **<img src="https://raw.githubusercontent.com/HatScripts/circle-flags/gh-pages/flags/ru.svg" width="12" height="12" /> Russian** and
 **<img src="https://raw.githubusercontent.com/HatScripts/circle-flags/gh-pages/flags/tr.svg" width="12" height="12" /> Turkish** servers
-- Detect automatically your installed games
+- Detect your installed games automatically
-- Download translation patches for your games
+- Download and install translation patches for your games
-- Launch the games directly, skipping the intros and menus entirely
+- Launch specific games directly, skipping the intros and menus entirely
-- Search the games using different tags
+- Search your games using different tags
 - Set ratings to your favorite games, from 1-5 stars
 - Filter the games in many ways, like by number of players, family friendly, moderation and many more!
 - All the game tabs are packed with all the info you need